akaMrNagar/Mindful/README.md

 Mindful is a Free and Open Source Software (FOSS) that took months of dedicated, restless work to develop.
 If you find this app helpful, please consider making a donation to support our efforts and ensure continued development.
 Your generosity will help us keep improving and maintaining Mindful for everyone.

+_Note: Drop your socials along with your donation to get recognized as a supporter._

 <a href="https://buymeacoffee.com/akamrnagar"><img src="docs/assets/donation/bmc_qr.png" height="184" ></a>
 &emsp;
 <a href="https://github.com/akaMrNagar/Mindful?tab=readme-ov-file#donate"><img src="docs/assets/donation/upi_qr.png" height="184" ></a>